 When I have more time, I also do meal prepping for an entire week.
 So, what you need to do is find a system that works best for you.
 Meal delivery services are also a great alternative if you’re on a tight schedule.

-We often forget the importance of pressing the pause button between our daily tasks.
+We often forget that life is a marathon, not a sprint… We forget the importance of pressing the pause button between our daily tasks.
 If you want an easier life, that’s exactly what you need to do.

 For example, you can press the pause button after you’ve done washing dishes or after making a purchase.
 These little pauses will regulate your levels of stress and help you slow down a busy day.